mlfoundations/open_clip/README.md

 We offer a simple model interface to instantiate both pre-trained and untrained models.

 NOTE: Many existing checkpoints use the QuickGELU activation from the original OpenAI models.
-This activation is actually less efficient that native torch.nn.GELU in recent versions of PyTorch.
+This activation is actually less efficient than native torch.nn.GELU in recent versions of PyTorch.
 The model defaults are now nn.GELU, so one should use model definitions with `-quickgelu` postfix for the OpenCLIP pretrained weights.
 All OpenAI pretrained weights will always default to QuickGELU.
 One can also use the non `-quickgelu` model definitions with pretrained weights using QuickGELU but there will be an accuracy drop, for fine-tune that will likely vanish for longer runs.

 Future trained models will use nn.GELU.